 October language arts activities: have fun with your secondary students while still providing meaningful lessons.

 As a teacher, you want students to enjoy the seasons.
 They are, after all, still kids.
+(Even if they can’t dress up like my students!)

 As a teacher, you want to cover your lesson plans too.
 Hence, the balance.